-15.1.5.2 Retry-able Operation Failure
+15.1.4.2 Retry-able Operation Failure

 While sending the requests to related nodes, operation can fail due to various reasons.
-For any read-only operation, you can have your client retry sending the operation by enabling redoOperation.
+Read-only operations are retried by default.
+If you want to enable this for the other operations, set the redoOperation to true.
 Please see the Redo Operation section.

 The number of retries is given with the property hazelcast.client.request.retry.count in ClientProperties.
 The client will resend the request as many as RETRY-COUNT, then it will throw an exception.
-Please see the Client Properties section.
+Please see the Client System Properties section.

-15.1.6 Supported Distributed Data Structures
+15.1.5 Supported Distributed Data Structures